-Shepherding the People of God
+DM 858 Shepherding the People of God

 This course covers such critically important pastoral issues as core values for Christian ministry, the features of the prototypical New Testament church, a biblical philosophy of the pastor as equipper and servant-leader, and the process of moving toward a balanced fundamentalism.
-As time permits, such ministry matters as a look at the nature of a divine call to ministry, and the fuller meaning of the pastoral qualifications as stated in 1 Timothy 3:1-7 will be discussed.
+As time permits, such ministry matters as a look at the nature of a divine call to ministry and the fuller meaning of the pastoral qualifications as stated in 1 Timothy 3:1-7 will be discussed.

-Theory and Practice of Public Worship
+DM 861 Theory and Practice of Public Worship

-A practicum seeking to study and apply the principles that regulate Christian worship, evaluate the history of their development and application, and respond to their principle challenges, as these matters pertain to the life of local churches in the contemporary environment.
+This practicum seeks to study and apply the principles that regulate Christian worship, evaluate the history of their development and application, and respond to their principle challenges, as these matters pertain to the life of local churches in the contemporary environment.

-Public Defense of the Faith
+DM 886 Public Defense of the Faith